+The lower relationship for all posts in subarea phase 5B-2 was SD143984, because this was one of the lowest deposits in the moat and equivalent to SD68352 in phase 5B-1.
 Some of the posts were related to a cut, due to variations in the soil around the posts, and were initially thought to be cuts with fill differing from the surrounding layers.
-One of the timbers had a producer's mark consisting of a double cross (Fig. 192).
+One of the timbers had a producer's mark consisting of a double cross (Fig. 255).

-Fig. 192.
-Producer's mark on one of the posts in the 17th century bridge.
+Fig. 255.
+Producer's mark on one of the posts (ST65486) in the 17th century bridge.
 Photo: Museum of Copenhagen.

-Based on dendrochronological dating of horizontal plank and the presence of alluvial deposits, it is assumed that the bridge was built in the early 17th century when the moat went out of use, as a temporary substitute for the eastern gate and related bridge.
-Part of the medieval city wall was preserved adjacent to Lille Kongensgade as a bridge head while the rebuilding and construction work was ongoing (cf. Fig. 201).
+Based on dendrochronological dating of horizontal plank ST70114 and the presence of alluvial deposit SD68352, it is assumed that the bridge was built in the early 17th century when the moat went out of use, as a temporary substitute for the eastern gate and related bridge (Tab.
+43).
+Part of the medieval city wall was preserved adjacent to Lille Kongensgade as a bridge head while the rebuilding and construction work was ongoing (Fig. 251).